- Advisor: Yi Tang

 What excites you about NSF BioPACIFIC MIP?

 The NSF BioPACIFIC MIP offers a unique opportunity to establish impactful collaborations with researchers spanning multiple campuses and a broad range of backgrounds.
 The platform’s connections both in academia and industry offers its Fellows a rapidly expanding network of highly driven individuals with unparalleled access to a variety of specialized instrumentation.
 Given the inherent interdisciplinary nature of my research interests I am especially excited at the prospect of cultivating a robust network of collaborators and engaging with interdisciplinary research teams to tackle the increasingly complex problems at the forefront of science and innovation.
 I am eager to establish collaborations with world-class scientists at UCSB including Profs.
 Michelle O’Malley and Yang Hai.
-As a BioPACIFIC MIP Affiliate, I would be most excited to use the Living Biofoundry to analyze compounds produced by putative biosynthetic gene clusters in an automated, high-throughput manner.
+As a BioPACIFIC MIP Fellow, I would be most excited to use the Living Biofoundry to analyze compounds produced by putative biosynthetic gene clusters in an automated, high-throughput manner.
 This state-of-the-art, automated high-throughput platform for synthetic biology will undoubtedly open new avenues of research and drive discovery.
 Exposure to this modern, industrially-relevant instrumentation will be invaluable to my professional development as a researcher and chemical biologist.